Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Global rules

 * The name must be a valid identifier (e.g. no whitespace or special characters).
-Mixed case is recommended to get more readable messages generated, for example *mySpecialUser*.
+Camel case is recommended to get more readable messages generated, for example *mySpecialUser*.

 ### Application